 - Large luggage pieces (trolleys, suitcases, big backpacks) need to be stored in the compartment under the bus.
 You need to pay a small fee to the driver for this (about 1 euro).

-I am a big fan of traveling with public transport and I like working with organisations who also have a sustainable view on traveling.
-One of these travel organisations is Better Places.
+I am a big fan of traveling by public transport and I like working with organizations that also have a sustainable view on traveling.
+One of these travel organizations is Better Places.
 Better Places offers travel experiences in a responsible way with a strong focus on nature and the local population.
 They want to boost the positive impact of tourism by making a trip an unforgettable experience for you as well as a direct source of income for the local people.
-I have traveled with Better Places before, to China and India, and I am a big fan of their 100% tailor-made approach.
-Get inspired by the offer of travel specialist Better Places.
+I have traveled with Better Places before and I am a big fan of their 100% tailor-made approach.